breizeway/portfolio/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Run `npm run dev`
-4. Open the development site in your browser
+4. Open the development site in your browser at [localhost:8000](http://localhost:8000/)

 ## Deployment